jhonoryza/markdown-notes/golang/redis-queue-and-cron.md

 # Redis Queue and Cron in Go

-In this tutorial we will interacts with queue and put it to a redis server using `github.com/hibiken/asynq` package and create a scheduler for a scheduled task using `github.com/robfig/cron` package.
+In this tutorial, we will interact with a queue and put it to a Redis server using the `github.com/hibiken/asynq` package and create a scheduler for a scheduled task using the `github.com/robfig/cron` package.
+This step-by-step guide explains how to set up a queue, schedule tasks, and handle graceful shutdowns.

-First we need to init a module
+## Initialize the Module

+Start by creating a new Go module for the project:

 ```bash
 go mod init learn_queue_and_cron
 ```

-create `cron.go` file
+## Create `cron.go`

+The `cron.go` file is responsible for scheduling and running tasks at specific intervals.
+Below is the implementation:

 ```go
 package main